perbu/git2llm/README.md

 - A visual directory tree structure
 - Contents of all files (or specific file types)
-- Built-in filtering to exclude binary files, secret keys, test files, and common directories like `.git`
+- Built-in filtering to exclude binary files, secret keys, test files, dotfiles, and common directories like `.git`

 ## Usage